Skip to Site Header Skip to Main Content Skip to Footer

 When to Contact Your Doctor?

-Please contact your doctor and seek medical attention if you're concerned about night sweats or any other sleep challenges.
+Please contact your doctor or a health care professional and seek medical attention if you're concerned about night sweats or any other sleep challenges.
 Your physician may want to recommend further examination or prescribe medications.
 Other symptoms may include the following:

-- Excessive daytime sleepiness or fatigue and weakness
+• Excessive daytime fatigue or sleepiness and weakness

 If you're encountering any of these symptoms, it's important to consult your doctor.
-They could be indicative of underlying medical conditions that require professional attention.
+They could be indicative of underlying health conditions that require professional attention.

 Additionally, you should also contact your doctor if the symptoms worsen or if you are experiencing excessive sleep deprivation.